 Coming up with catchy titles for articles is not one of my strong points as a writer.
 Never has been, and probably never will be unless I take some online course or something.
 When I was writing “Palmer’s Picks” monthly for Wizard magazine, I usually left that job up to my editor.
-For this special year-end edition of the column (which also featured a preview of 1997), said editor came up with “Pretty Good Year.”
+For this special year-end edition of the column (which was to appear in the big Wizard 1997 preview issue), said editor came up with “Pretty Good Year.”
 Not a bad title for a piece about a particularly challenging time for comics as a whole, but I can’t help hearing Larry David in my head whenever I see it.

 This “Picks” was the third, and final, time that I would write one of these year-in-review/year-in-preview columns.
 Instead of the luxurious three pages I got for the 1995 review/1996 preview in Wizard #53, I was only allowed my usual two-page spread.
 Maybe the cutback was due to the tumultuous times in the comics business, or maybe it was the writing on the wall that the lifespan of “Palmer’s Picks” was nearing an end.
 There were less than ten more installments of my column after this one, so I never got a chance to write a wrap-up for the alternative comics scene of 1997.